merkdirwas1/Studienprojekt-TE-3/README.md

 It shows that the plot converges at 0 and if the size is getting smaller the range of  possible logMe scores is getting larger.
 So larger tasks have a smaller spread than smaller ones.
 This Figure is filtered because some of the Tasks produces LogMe scores over 100 so they compress so it is bad to read.

+So it looks like the Size have an Impact on the LogMe Score.
+It defines how the spread is and how the range of LogMe scores will be.

 ## Which Tasks are often in the Top k intermediate Tasks?
 I want to investigate the top k intermediate tasks over all task to examine if there are specific tasks that occur more often then other.
 For better plots I only show Task which occur more then 300 times in the top k.